patricio-navarro/agents_poc/README.md

 4. **Set Up Environment Variables:**

-Create a `.env` file in the project's root directory with your API keys:
+Create a `.env` file in the news_agent directory with your API keys:

     -   `NEWS_API_KEY`: From newsapi.org.
     -   `GOOGLE_API_KEY`: For Google's Generative AI services (e.g., Gemini) from Google AI Studio.